 The pale silver hue of this sake is like a soft moon on a crisp night.
 The flavor follows this imagery too, with a clean, dry mouthfeel and engaging notes of Asian pear, not too strong, but just right.
 Before getting too caught up in this sake’s savory flavors, take a moment to admire its aroma, a marvelous mix of pineapple and rice pudding.
 Keep in mind Kurosawa Ginrei took home silver in the 2018 World Sake Challenge, so it’s bound to be special.

-Kurosawa is brewed in Tohoku region.
+Kurosawa is made in

 Kurosawa Brewing Company